 Dining Packages That Accept Disneyland Dining Reservations

-Reserved dining packages at Disneyland restaurants provide a prix fixe meal or an on-the-go meal with a voucher for priority viewing for shows such as Fantasmic!, Frozen and World of Color.
+Reserved dining packages at Disneyland Resort restaurants provide a prix fixe meal or an on-the-go meal with a voucher for priority viewing for shows such as Fantasmic!, Frozen and World of Color.
 Keep in mind that you can also get a free FASTPASS (we recommended getting them early in the day) for viewing World of Color or Fantasmic! without buying a meal or a pricey dessert (you can find more money-saving tips at Disneyland here).
 At times, there are limited-time parade dining packages, so always be on the lookout for those.
 There are no refunds on dining packages should the shows get cancelled or experience technical difficulties.

 Fantasmic! dining packages include:

 - Blue Bayou Disneyland (three-course, prix fixe table service).
 You can reserve a dining package that gives you a voucher for a reserved viewing location.
+This package may include a cushion to sit on.

 The vouchers for Fantasmic! will list the viewing area, time you should arrive and show performance time.
 Seating is on the ground, but guests with disabilities will be accommodated.
 Guests with free FASTPASSes for the show or in standby areas will be standing room only.

-- Wine Country Trattoria (lunch or dinner)
+- Wine Country Trattoria - Lunch or dinner three-course, prix fixe menu.

 Frozen dining packages offer priority seating in a reserved section for Frozen — Live at the Hyperion!
 You may enjoy a three-course lunch at Carthay Circle.